 For example, you could apply the following filters:

-- Automated Tests: Set the Test level to System Test and Functional Test level, but not excluding Unit tests.
+- Automated Tests: Include in the Test level the System Test and Functional Test levels, but exclude Unit Test.

 - Manual Tests: Set the Test type to End to End, Sanity, and Regression.